ok100/lyvi/README.md

-lyvi
+Lyvi
 ====

-A simple command-line lyrics viewer for various audio players.
+Lyvi is a simple command-line lyrics (and more!) viewer for various audio players.

 See [wiki](https://github.com/ok100/lyvi/wiki) for more information.